Health and Safety Excellence program: Topic requirements

 Summary:

-Health and safety training is an administrative control that can help ensure the people assigned to tasks are able to do so and are less likely to be injured in the process of performing the task.
-Health and safety training must be effective and appropriate for the workplace and include refresher training as required.
-Health and safety training must be based on a competency assessment that identifies required health and safety training, a timetable for completion and frequency of refresher training.
+Health and safety training helps ensure that people assigned to tasks can do them safely and are less likely to get hurt.
+The training must be effective and appropriate for the workplace, including refresher training as required.
+Training must be based on an assessment that identifies required health and safety training, sets a timetable for completion and determines how often refresher training is needed.

 Requirements:

-The business will establish, implement, monitor and maintain a process for health and safety training, which includes:
+Your business will establish, implement, monitor and maintain a written standard for health and safety training that includes:

-- how the training will be administered and managed
+• how the training will be given and managed

-Health and safety training must include, as a minimum:
+Health and safety training must include, at a minimum:

-- the purpose of the occupational health and safety management system, and its respective elements
+• the purpose of the health and safety management system, and its respective elements

-- conforming to the health and safety policy, procedures and the occupational health and safety management system overall
+• conforming to the health and safety policy, procedures and the health and safety management system overall

-- importance of worker participation within the occupational health and safety management system
+• importance of worker participation within the health and safety management system

-- retain a record of training for each individual for, as a minimum, the duration the training record is valid
+• retain a record of training for each person for, as a minimum, the duration the training record is valid

 Legal and other requirements